rsignell-usgs/cgsn-parsers/README.md

 # Directory Organization

+The python code for this project is available in the cgsn_parsers direcory.

+Examples for how to work with some of the parsers and processors are presented in the notebooks directory using [Jupyter](http://jupyter.org/) Notebooks.

 Shell scripts in the utilities/harvesters directory are presented as an example of how to collect data from the different instrument systems installed on a mooring, either individually or via a `master_harvester.sh` shell script.
 These scripts set the input and output directories for the data and call the appropriate python parser (located in the cgsn_parsers directory) to use with that instrument.
 It should be noted that these scripts were created with a specific user and system in mind.
 Users will need to adapt these scripts to fit their own needs.

+Additional shell scripts in the utilities/processors directory are provided as examples of how to process the parsed data (e.g. converting values to scientific units, deriving new values, applying factory calibrations, etc).

 Some sample plots, with the Matlab code for creating them, are available in the utilities/plotting directory as an example for how to work with the resulting